CenturyLinkCloud/PublicKB/Release Notes/2017/2017-01-17-cloud-platform-release-notes.md

 ### New Features (1)

-* __Network Exchange: "Admin" user__ A new user class, "admin" has been created that allows designated user accounts to access any customer's configurations for modify/delete assistance.
+* __Added Network Exchange "Admin" user.__ A new user class, "admin" has been created that allows designated user accounts to access any customer's configurations for modify/delete assistance.
 Additional capabilities and controls will be added in subsequent releases.

 ### Early Adopter Program Updates (2)